-Commission received The a complaint against the Registrar of Trade Unions alleging delay, and unresponsiveness abuse of power in a case where the Aviation Allied and Workers Union had allegedly failed to pay a Complainant his salary and allowances for two years amounting to KES.
+Commission The received complaint against the Registrar of Trade Unions alleging delay, unresponsiveness and abuse of power in a case where the Aviation and Allied Workers Union had allegedly failed to pay a Complainant his salary and allowances for two years amounting to KES.
 1.9 million.
 The Complainant further stated that the action by the Registrar amounted to unfair administrative action since he had earlier agreed to take action against the Union.
 Upon receipt of the complaint, the Commission intervened and the Complainant was paid his salary and allowances.